ArtanisCV/StructuredForests/README.md

 StructuredForests
 =================

+### Version 1.1

+Updates:
+* Use compression to reduce model size.
+* Rewrite the histogram function by Cython to accelerate detection.
+* Finetune some parameters to slightly improve accuracy.

+It seems the libjpeg package installed by Anaconda has some bugs in decoding images.
+The decoding result is different from the one outputted by Matlab's imread.
+Thus if you used Anaconda, you may consider uninstalling it and re-installing libjpeg by apt-get (for Ubuntu).

+### Version 1.0

 A Python Implementation for Piotr's ICCV Paper "Structured Forests for Fast Edge Detection".
 The performance is almost the same as Piotr's original (Matlab) implementation.